 This is a great glaze.
 It floats over your pottery and floats down the rim of your pottery also.
 Goes on very easily and leaves a shimmery finish.
 You can use this glaze on top of other glazes to give your pottery a unique look.

-This glaze can also be applied over plain pottery to enhance the clay color.
+This Spectrum Floating Glaze can also be applied over plain pottery to enhance the clay color.
 They are non-toxic and safe for dinnerware.
 The glazes are best used on bisque-fired clay.

 This glaze set by Amaco contains six glossy colors, including indigo float, frosted turquoise, iron lustre, umber float, toasted sage, and deep firebrick.
 The colors can be applied separately or layered together.
 Different colored coats can also be applied in different areas.

 These glazes are fired at mid-range (Cone 5-6).
 I fire them to cone 5 with great results.
 They are also non-toxic and safe for dinnerware.
-These glazes are best used on bisque-fired clay.
+These AMACO Potters Choice glazes are best used on bisque-fired clay.

 Here are some glazes for you to check out at Top Glazes that you would like.

 You can not brush glaze without some good brushes.
 You can also check out my Top picks for glaze brushes.

 Can You Convert a Dipping Glaze Into Brushing Glaze?

 You can convert commercially produced dipping glaze into a brushing glaze, but you’ll have to make an additive solution.
 The main reason behind it is that you can not simply add gum or Suspendaid to a dipping glaze.